-I first started the project as a small, not-for-profit initiative at the beginning of the 2020 Covid-19 pandemic.
+I'm Serena - I founded Seeds of Hope Scotland as a small, temporary not-for-profit initiative at the beginning of the 2020 Covid-19 pandemic.

 A close relative of mine was told to shield right at the beginning of the pandemic.
 He lives alone, and I was too far away to visit.

-I set myself a target of getting 10,000 packets of wildflower seeds - each attached to a cheerful postcard - to vulnerable and isolated folk in Scotland by the end of May 2020.
+So I set myself a target of getting 10,000 packets of wildflower seeds - each attached to a cheerful postcard - to vulnerable and isolated folk in Scotland by the end of May 2020.

 I wanted to create a patchwork of colour, beauty and wildlife that would begin to bloom during the summer, when everything else might still seem rather dark.